The bridges that connect Brooklyn and Manhattan don't have enough space to maintain physical distance.

 Frequently Asked Questions

-I cycle across these bridges or would like to, how would this impact my trip?
+I cycle across these bridges or would like to, how would this affect my trip?

 One-way protected bike lanes in both directions will reduce congestion, speed up travel time, increase safety for pedestrians and cyclists, and grow the number of bike trips between Brooklyn and Manhattan.
-The cycling boom has increased congestion: 22.75% more cyclists crossed the East River bridges in July 2020 compared to July 2019, and 55% more biked across in November 2020 compared to November 2019.
+The cycling boom has increased congestion on bridges: 22.75% more cyclists crossed the East River bridges in July 2020 compared to July 2019, 55% more biked across in November 2020 compared to November 2019, and 27% more biked across in May 2021 compared to May 2019.

 I'm primarily a pedestrian, how does this help me cross the bridges?